rust-lang/rust/doc/tutorial-borrowed-ptr.md

 }
 ~~~

 The new code simply returns an incremented version of `y`.
-This clearly
+This code
-doesn’t do mutate anything in the heap, so the compiler is satisfied.
+clearly doesn't mutate the heap, so the compiler is satisfied.

 But suppose we wanted to pull the increment code into a helper, like
 this: